gumeo/accSDA/cran-comments.md

 * local windows 10, R 3.4.1

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-There was 1 NOTE:

-* checking R code for possible problems ...
-NOTE predict.ASDA: no visible global function definition for ‘predict’ Undefined global functions or variables: predict
-  Consider adding
-    importFrom("stats", "predict")
-  to your NAMESPACE file.